ashwanthkumar/crealytics-devops-task/README.md

 ## Solution Approach
 The approach I'm taking for solving the problem is to have a startup-script which would create the required user and password with sudo privileges.
 The `startup-script.sh` is the file that's uploaded to `gs://crealytics-devops-task/startup-script.sh`.
 I then configure the instance with metadata (`startup-script-url`) pointing to that location on the cloud storage.
 Rest is taken care by Google Compute.

+We store the username and password in plain text in the metadata as well while creating the instance.
+The startup script then deletes this sensitive information after configuring the required user.

 ## Usage
 We use [`glide`](https://glide.sh/) for dependency management.
 To build and run the binary you should run the following commands